SitePen/dgrid/README.md

 There are also a couple of useful simple gesture implementations available in the `util/touch` module, namely `tap` and `dbltap`.

-## Tree
+## tree

-The Tree plugin enables expansion of rows to display children.
+The tree plugin enables expansion of rows to display children.
 It expects to operate on a store-backed grid such as an OnDemandGrid, whose store is expected to provide a `getChildren(object, options)` method to return the children for each object.
 Note that for best results, `getChildren` should